peteroupc/Numbers/docs/PeterO.Numbers.ETrapException.md

     public int Error { get; }

  Gets the flag that specifies the kind of error (EContext.FlagXXX).
-This will only be one flag, such as  `FlagInexact` FlagInexact or FlagSubnormal.  <b>Returns:</b>
+This will only be one flag, such as  `FlagInexact`  or FlagSubnormal.  <b>Returns:</b>

 The flag that specifies the kind of error (EContext.FlagXXX).
-This will only be one flag, such as.  `FlagInexact` FlagInexact or FlagSubnormal.
+This will only be one flag, such as.  `FlagInexact`  or FlagSubnormal.

 <a id="Result"></a>
 ### Result